Ted Galdi: Bestselling Author

 • CPA.
 This stands for "cost per action."
 You're charged a rate each time someone visits your site, after clicking an ad, and completes a specific action, typically buying a product or filling out a lead form.
 If your ad receives many impressions and clicks, yet nobody takes the intended action on your site, you won't be charged anything.

-How can you boost sales with online ads?
+How can you boost book sales with paid traffic?

-Before you invest in online ads, you should first map out a funnel strategy for your business.
-In case you're unaware, a funnel is a series of marketing tactics that turn people who've never heard of your brand into loyal customers...
+Before you invest in online ads, you should first map out a funnel strategy.
+In case you're unaware, a funnel is a series of marketing tactics that turn people into loyal buyers...

 Marketing funnel - diagram